South Korea 4 Day Itinerary (Seoul and the DMZ)

 National Folk Museum of Korea

-After a morning of historic buildings, the afternoon is for more modern structures.
-We take the Subway from the nearby station of Gwanghwamun to the Olympic Park.
+After a morning of historic buildings, the afternoon is dedicated to far more modern structures.
+We take the Subway from the nearby station of Gwanghwamun to visit the Olympic Park.

 Seoul Olympic Park